kalkuteminal/Animation-DNA/01-Quick-start.md

 Lets [setup FTrack database](02-codex-dna#management-with-ftrack)

 Assume we need to deliver an animated shot with a character holding an apple in a street.
-Like in DNA banner at [home page](https://github.com/kiryha/AnimationDNA/wiki).
+Like in DNA banner at [home page](https://github.com/kiryha/AnimationDNA/wiki), consider it as a storyboard of our shot.

 At the base level of project organization we have to deal with two substances:
 - **ASSETS**